silogen/kaiwo/docs/docs/aim/concepts/templates.md

 4. **Status Update**: Discovered information is written to `status.modelSources[]` and `status.profile`

 Discovery completes in seconds.
-The cached metadata remains available for all services and caches referencing this template.
+The cached metadata remains available for all services referencing this template.

 ### Discovery Location